samouraiworld/peerdev/gno-tutorials/short-tutorials/9-airgap-tx/slides.md

 ---

-# 🛠️ Airgap transactions
+# 🛠️ Secure transaction
-## Secure your transaction with Gnokey
+## Airgap tx and Hardware key

 <!--
 Gnokey is the primary CLI tool for interacting with Gno chains